dombroks/Grocery_App/README.md

 # Grocery App 📱

-A new Flutter application for selling fruits and vegetables 🍓🍆.
+Flutter application made for selling fruits and vegetables 🍓🍆.

 Some details about the project 🔍:
 - Provider as state management.